White Brazilians: Americans

-Levantine Arabs
+Arabs

 Brazil has the largest Lebanese and Syrian population outside the Levant region, Christians in the great majority.
 Lebanese and Syrians make up some of the largest Asian communities in the country.

-There were many causes for Arabs to leave their homelands in the Ottoman Empire; overpopulation in Lebanon, conscription in Lebanon and Syria, and religious persecution by the Ottoman Turks.
+There were many causes for Levantines to leave their homelands in the Ottoman Empire; overpopulation in Lebanon, conscription in Lebanon and Syria, and religious persecution by the Ottoman Turks.